 Initiate a Booking to Receive Better Offers

-A great example of this approach in action was an increased offer last year on the Alaska Airlines Visa Signature® Credit Card, which was offering 30K miles after a qualifying purchase.
+A great example of this approach in action was a past offer on the Alaska Airlines Visa Signature® Credit Card, which was offering 30K miles after a qualifying purchase.
 If you initiated a booking on Alaska’s website, you’d receive an exclusive online offer that included a $100 statement credit in addition to the 30K Alaska miles.